pennystack/Simulation-For-HIV-Dataset-Python/README.md

 1. Clone the repository in your computer or download locally the folders.
 2. Make sure you are in the python 313 environment, so my libraries load properly.
-3. Open the `Main_simulation_script.ipynb` file and run the cells in order.
+3. Open the `Main_simulation_script.ipynb` file in Jupyter Notebook and run the cells in order.
 4. When prompted to define the paths for `aij.RData`, `bij.RData`, `sij.RData` and `vij.RData`, enter the location where these files are stored on your computer.
 5. When prompted for the number of bootstrapping samples, enter any positive number:
    - For a quick test, you can select to produce and estimate 10 - 20 samples *(~ 10 minutes runtime)*.